 - In the Properties dialog box, choose the Previous Versions tab.

-- In the center of this tab, a box shows the dates that are available for restoration.
+- In the center of this tab, a box shows the dates of backups available for restoration.

-- On this list of dates available, select the date you would like to restore the file back to.
+- On this list of dates available, click the backup date for the folder you are looking to restore to.

 - DO NOT HIT RESTORE

-- You will be able to copy/paste the folder out of the back up as normal.
+- You will be able to move, copy, and paste the folder and contents as normally expected.